-Refers to the expected attenuation towards the null of an association due to random measurement error in a risk factor.
-This is particularly likely to occur with risk factors that have naturally and widely fluctuating levels, such as blood pressure and (non-fasting) glucose.
+Refers to the expected attenuation towards the null of an association due to random measurement error in an exposure.
+This is particularly likely to occur with exposures that have naturally and widely fluctuating levels, such as blood pressure and (non-fasting) glucose.

-Because genetic variants instrument for lifetime (or long-term) levels of a risk factor, regression dilution bias is less likely in MR studies compared with other methods, such as multivariable regression, commonly used with observational data.
+Because genetic variants represent lifetime (or long-term) changes of an exposure, regression dilution bias is less likely in MR studies compared with other methods, such as multivariable regression, a method also commonly used with observational data.
+Regression dilution bias can happen, though, in situations where the MR assumptions are violated.

 References